 Benefits of Moringa

 What is Moringa Oleifera and what are the body benefits?
 The short answer is, “It’s a plant.”
 But that’s not much of a satisfying answer.
 This plant comes from the Drumstick tree and has plenty of uses for all types of medical issues.
-And although it has been around for thousands of years, scientists have only begun to explore its benefits more closely for medicinal purposes.
+And although it has been around for thousands of years, scientists are only bringing to explore its benefits more closely for medicinal purposes.

 “Moringa oleifera is a fast-growing, drought-resistant tree of the family Moringaceae, native to tropical and subtropical regions of South Asia.
 Common names include moringa, drumstick tree, horseradish tree, and ben oil tree or benzolive tree.”
 Flora of North America